 River was always in favor of woo hooing with his wife, but ever since learning about his house being bugged, the idea freaked him out.
 He knew he would just need to get over it, but he wasn’t there yet.
 Until that day, he would just have to keep coming up with excuses to avoid it.

 “Oh, he is?
-You know, we should probably try to keep him up during the day so he starts sleeping through the night, don’t you think,” he asked, completely evading her suggestion.
+You know, we should probably try to keep him up during the day so he starts sleeping through the night, don’t you think?”

-“Okaaaay…totally not what I meant, but that’s a good idea,” she said, being a little bit puzzled.
+“Okaaaay…totally not what I meant, but that’s a good idea.”

 “I read all about it.
 The books say that babies who are on a schedule tend to grow up to be very adjusted children.”